luisboch/path-resolver/README.md

 # path-resolver
-Resolve a path using three.
+Resolve a path using tree.

 # Why
 In some cases we need to identify a call and redirect it to a specific service provider.